London Has Fallen: Plot

 Security monitors display an approaching Delta Force team, but Banning realizes they are actually Barkawi's men.
 He kills them all and drives away with Asher, but their car is struck before they can reach the U.S. Embassy, and Asher is taken.
 Banning is rescued by an SAS extraction team, who suspect a mole in the British government.

 Trumbull's staff identify a building owned by one of Barkawi's front companies, drawing massive power despite being seemingly unoccupied, and deduces it as Kamran's headquarters.
-Banning infiltrates the building seconds before Kamran can kill Asher on live coverage.
+Banning infiltrates it seconds before Kamran can kill Asher on live coverage.
 Kamran escapes when his brother, Sultan Mansoor, drops a grenade before being killed, forcing Banning to protect Asher from the blast.

-They escape just before the building is destroyed by the SAS, using an explosive that Banning had planted earlier, killing Kamran and the remaining terrorists.
+They escape just before the building is destroyed by the SAS, using an explosive Banning had planted earlier, killing Kamran and the remaining terrorists.
 Marshall helps British authorities restore London's security system and, discovering that MI5 Intelligence Chief John Lancaster is Barkawi's mole, kills Lancaster when he resists arrest.
 Trumbull tells Barkawi that his plan failed, moments before another drone strike kills him.

 Two weeks later, as London recovers, Banning is home with Leah and their newborn child Lynne, named after Jacobs.
 As he drafts a resignation letter, he watches Trumbull speak on television about recent events.
 Inspired, Banning deletes the letter.